 Positive psychology is the study of happiness.
-Psychology traditionally focused on dysfunction: people with mental illness or other psychological problems and how to treat them.
+Psychology has traditionally focused on dysfunction—people with mental illness or other psychological problems—and how to treat it.
 Positive psychology, in contrast, is a relatively new field that examines how ordinary people can become happier and more fulfilled.

 Optimists have a tendency to make lemonade out of lemons, and to then see the glass as half-full rather than half-empty.
 It's an admirable quality, one that can positively affect mental and physical health.